 Obtain Copies of Certification and Product Information

-Ensure you obtain a copy of the manufacturer’s CE Marking certificate and basic device information.
+Ensure you obtain a copy of the manufacturer’s product certification such as CE marking, MDSAP, etc., and basic device information.

 This application will be dependent on device classification (according to the Therapeutic Goods (Medical Device) Regulations 2002 as amended) and will be submitted to the TGA.
 Part of this process includes establishing your organisation as a sponsor with the TGA.
 Begin to supply the medical device on the Australian market once an ARTG inclusion has been obtained.